 - 13. Purging will continue until parameters of water quality have stabilized.
 Record measurements for field indicator parameters (including water levels) at regular intervals during purging.
 The stability of these parameters with time can be used to guide the decision to discontinue purging.
 Proper adjustments must be made to stabilize the flow rate as soon as possible. - 14.
 Record well purging and sampling data in the Project Field Book or on the Groundwater Field Form (sample attached).
-Measurements should be taken approximately every three to five minutes, or as merited given the rapidity of change. - 15.
-Purging is complete when field indicator parameters stabilize.
+Measurements should be taken approximately every three to five minutes, or as merited given the rapidity of change.

+15. Purging is complete when field indicator parameters stabilize.
 Stabilization is achieved after all field parameters have stabilized for three successive readings.
-Three successive readings should be within $\pm$ 0.1 units for pH, $\pm$ 3% for specific conductance, $\pm$ 10 mV for Eh, and $\pm$ 10% for turbidity and dissolved oxygen.
+Three successive readings should be within ± 0.1 units for pH, ± 3% for specific conductance, ± 10 mV for Eh, and ± 10% for turbidity and dissolved oxygen.
 These stabilization guidelines are provided for rough estimates only, actual site-specific knowledge may be used to adjust these requirements higher or lower.

 An in-line water quality measurement device (e.g., flow-through cell) should be used to establish the stabilization time for several field parameters on a well-specific basis.
-Data on pumping rate, drawdown and volume required for parameter stabilization can be used as a guide for conducting subsequent sampling activities.
+Data on pumping rate, drawdown, and volume required for parameter stabilization can be used as a guide for conducting subsequent sampling activities.

-- 16. Collect all project-required samples from the discharge tubing at the flow rate established during purging in accordance with Benchmark's Groundwater Sample Collection Procedures FOP.
-If a peristaltic pump and dedicated tubing is used, collect all project-required samples from the discharge tubing as stated before, however volatile organic compounds should be collected in accordance with the procedure presented in the next section.
+- 16. Collect all project-required samples from the discharge tubing at the flow rate established during purging in accordance with TurnKey's Groundwater Sample Collection Procedures FOP.
+A peristaltic pump and dedicated tubing cannot be used to collect VOC or SVOC project-required samples; only non-organic compounds may be collected using this type of pump.
 Continue to maintain a constant flow rate such that the water level is not drawn down as described above.
 Fill sample containers with minimal turbulence by allowing the ground water to flow from the tubing along the inside walls of the container. - 17.
 If field filtration is recommended as a result of increased turbidity greater than 50 NTU, an in-line filter equipped with a 0.45-micron filter should be utilized.
 Collection of a filtered sample must be accompanied by an unfiltered sample. - 18.
 Replace the dedicated tubing down the well taking care to avoid contact with the ground surface. - 19.
 Restore the well to its capped/covered and locked condition. - 20.
 Upon purge and sample collection completion, slowly lower the e-line to the bottom of the well/piezometer.
-Record the total depth to the nearest 0.01-foot and compare to the previous total depth measurement.
+Record the total depth to the nearest 0.01- foot and compare to the previous total depth measurement.
 If a significant discrepancy exists, re-measure the total depth.
 Record observations of purge water to determine whether the well/piezometer had become silted due to inactivity or damaged (i.e., well sand within purge water).
 Upon confirmation of the new total depth and determination of the cause (i.e., siltation or damage), notify the Project Manager following project field activities.